MicrosoftDocs/power-automate-docs/articles/triggers-troubleshoot.md

 #### Verify if trigger check is skipped

-You just completed an event(for example added a new list item/set email etc) that should have triggered the flow but the flow didn’t run.
+You just completed an event(for example, added a new list item/set email, etc.) that should have triggered the flow but the flow didn’t run.

 Go to My flows in the navigation pane and select the flow.
 In the 28-day run